vluzrmos/laravel-slack-autoinvitation/readme.md

 #Get a token on https://api.slack.com/web#authentication
 SLACK_TOKEN=Your Slack Token

-#Channels ID (let empty if you dont know)
+#Channels to users be joined, eg.: general, UE45487X45, or all; general is default.
-SLACK_CHANNELS=Your defaults channels to users being joined comma-separeted(without spaces)
+SLACK_CHANNELS=all
 ```
 ### License